ruthschulz/Book_Summarizer/README.md

 mv LeafNATS/* Book_Summarizer
 ```

-The [model](https://drive.google.com/file/d/1EuLYK3k-U65xMtazqYskt6A97ZLe2a-n/view?usp=sharing) also needs to be downloaded and extracted into the Book_Summarizer/nats_results directory.
+The [model](https://drive.google.com/file/d/1mL8l2p7YMPVlV5bhzsOMxYx3NXwdkqNG/view?usp=sharing) also needs to be downloaded and extracted into the Book_Summarizer/nats_results directory.

-The [vocab](https://drive.google.com/file/d/1Kn14TMg0-ZLpnAUyJVhcuLXVWzZCD0Yg/view?usp=sharing) file also needs to be downloaded and extracted into the Book_Summarizer/sum_data directory.
+The [vocab](https://drive.google.com/file/d/1Kn14TMg0-ZLpnAUyJVhcuLXVWzZCD0Yg/view?usp=sharing) file also needs to be downloaded into the Book_Summarizer/sum_data directory.

 Change directory to Book_Summarizer/Book_Summarizer and you are ready to summarize books.